 Like humans, pets are made of mostly water so hydration is very important.
-When searching for a battery-operated heated water bowl for your pet their are a couple of different things to look for.
-Things such as size, price, features and whether or not the water bowl can keep your dog’s water source nice and warm/cold for them to drink.
+When searching for battery-operated heated water bowls for your pet there are a couple of different things to look for.
+Things such as size, price, features, and whether or not the water bowl can keep your dog’s water source nice and warm/cold for them to drink.
 Heated water bowls for dogs are ideal for when you & your pet live or are traveling to a place of extreme climate change.
 This would include a winter getaway or if you live in a place of an extremely cold climate such as Alaska.
 You wouldn’t necessarily need to purchase a battery-operated bowl seeing as how there are next to none.
 However, there are a few fountains & plugin heated water pet bowls that are exceptional.

 Related: The Best Cordless Heated Water Bowls

 Why Does Your Dog Need A Good Water Bowl?

 How long can a dog live without drinking water?

 Hydration is key.
 Water is the main source of temperature control for animals.
 If they are hot or overheating they turn to their water bowl.
 A dog can survive a lack of food, but if it loses more than 12% of the water in its body it can die.
 Therefore, the dog should always have clean water at a suitable temperature (neither too cold nor too hot).
 If the water is too hot or dirty, the animal will only drink a small amount.
 You have to change the water multiple times a day, even if your pet didn’t drink any of it yet.
 If you notice that your pet has gone a maximum of three days without drinking water or eating then you should seek help, immediately.